xcodefarfetchina/php-tot/README.md

 3.Imagine your investment is in another country, and wants to see the progress of your developing iOS app.
 You just mail him your TOT server's URL.
 He opens the URL in his mobile Safari, the download and installation begins magically.
 The download speed depends on your server's network speed and is likely much more faster than App Store's download speed.

+##Features
+1.No database required.
+Simple file and directory storage.
+2.Dynamic manifest technology.
+3.Beautiful web app for install.
+Compatible with iPhone5.
 4.Easy to do server migration.
   Just copy php-tot and paste it to another server.
 Data in it won't be damaged.